Check this out this advert for the WellHappy app from LivingWell.

 Depression, self-compassion and me - my story.

-Recently diagnosed autistic, journaling my way through complex PTSD and chronic illness.
-Mindful healing through creative expression.
+Recently diagnosed autistic, journaling my way through complex PTSD, DID and other chronic medical disorders.
+My goal is mindful healing through creative expression.

 I began this blog when I was in my third inpatient admission, after pleading with the consultant not to put my on a feeding tube, if I just tried one last time.
 I couldn't complete the 'half portions' that began my time in hospital, but with this last chance, I had to skip right to the full portions.
 I did it.
 It's been a rocky road but I'm currently in the community, now struggling with the other side of the yo-yo I have been on for the last ten years - Bulimia.